NobleOsinachi/email-sender-test/README.md

 # Node.js Email Sender

 This is a simple Node.js application that sends emails using Nodemailer.
-It provides an API endpoint that allows you to trigger sending an email.
+It provides an API endpoint that allows you to trigger sending an email at the click of a button.

 ## Prerequisites